Aliases for PSG2 Gene

 GeneCards Summary for PSG2 Gene

 PSG2 (Pregnancy Specific Beta-1-Glycoprotein 2) is a Protein Coding gene.
-Diseases associated with PSG2 include microinvasive gastric cancer and bronchus carcinoma.
-Among its related pathways are Signaling by GPCR and Akt Signaling.
+Diseases associated with PSG2 include colorectal cancer and pancreatic cancer.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 An important paralog of this gene is CEACAM8.